prathje/wa-web-responsive-override/README.md

 It includes a minimized [jQuery](https://jquery.com/) version.

 So I put WhatsApp Web to my Home screen.
-I am using a Safari Extension called Hyperweb to inject the JavaScript and CSS.
+I am using a Safari Extension called Hyperweb to inject the JavaScript and CSS but I still have to manually disable/enable the desktop mode...
 You can see my custom extension config here (you should try to use a specific URL - but did not work for me sadly): https://extensions.insightbrowser.com/extend/e6f5150b57